Without Medical Support, DIY Detox Often Fails

 Dr. Frederic Baurer goes further, and suggests it's best to abandon the whole notion of detox, period.

 "I think the term detox has negative connotations," said Baurer, who has been treating people with addiction for nearly three decades.
 He's also been involved in a city-wide task force assessing the opioid epidemic in the region.
-He says the focus should be on a stabilizing treatment plan not on detox.
+He says the focus should be on a stabilizing treatment plan, not on detox.

 Baurer is medical director at Kirkbride Center in Philadelphia, a recovery center that has an in-house detox unit of 21 beds.
 But, according to Baurer, the unit does a lot more than getting drugs out of a person's system.

 "It's structured," he says.
 Patients have reflection time.
 Their symptoms are monitored.
 They meet with counselors, come up with a long-term treatment plan, and, perhaps most importantly, they get medications like methadone to manage cravings.
-Some of the medications target the same receptors in the brain as other opioids, but they do it for a longer period of time which reduces symptoms.
+Some of the medications target the same receptors in the brain as other opioids, but they do it for a longer period of time, which reduces symptoms.
 Another option, Vivitrol, blocks opioid receptors, which inhibits the person's ability to get high.

 Baurer says there's no one formula.